aws/aws-xray-sdk-node/sdk_contrib/fetch/README.md

 const fetchModule = require('node-fetch');
 const fetch = captureFetchModule(fetchModule); // Note, first parameter *must* be the node-fetch module const result = await fetch('https://foo.com');

-// To auto-detect globally defined fetch and fallback to node-fetch if not available... const { captureFetch } = require('aws-xray-sdk-fetch');
-const fetch = captureFetch();
-const result = await fetch('https://foo.com');
 ```

-There are two optional parameters you can pass when calling the `captureFetch` modules:
+There are two optional parameters you can pass when calling `captureFetchGlobal` / `captureFetchModule`:

 * **downstreamXRayEnabled**: when True, adds a "traced:true" property to the subsegment so the AWS X-Ray service expects a corresponding segment from the downstream service (default = False)
 * **subsegmentCallback**: a callback that is called with the subsegment, the fetch request, the fetch response and any error issued, allowing custom annotations and metadata to be added